 Liberal Democrat councillors put forward a proposal to remove the Pagham and Bersted sites from the Local Plan, but not one Conservative councillor supported it.

-We the undersigned require that Arun District Council reject the local planning applications and the unfair housing allocations on Pagham, Aldwick and Bersted.
+We the undersigned require that Arun District Council councillors reject the local planning applications and amend the local plan's unfair housing allocations on Pagham, Aldwick and Bersted.
 Requiring over 3,000 houses concentrated to the west of Arun District and Bognor Regis is not a fair allocation of housing, and will create huge difficulties for the local road network, the environment and local services.